-There were no hate crimes reported at Clark College in 2016.
-In 2017, three Vandalism/Destruction of Property crimes were reported; one was characterized as race bias, one was religion bias, and one was based on sexual orientation.
-There were no hate crimes at Clark College in 2018.
+In 2017, three Vandalism/Destruction of Property crimes were reported on campus at Clark College; one was characterized as race bias, one was religion bias, and one was based on sexual orientation.
+There were no hate crimes at Clark College in 2018 or 2019.